Melena

 What is melena?

-Melena refers to black stools that occur as a result of gastrointestinal bleeding.
-This bleeding typically originates from the upper gastrointestinal (GI) tract, which includes the mouth, esophagus, stomach, and the first part of the small intestine.
-In some cases, bleeding in the ascending colon of the large intestine, which is located in the lower GI tract, can also result in melena.
+Melena refers to black stools that occur as a result of acute gastrointestinal bleeding in the upper gastrointestinal (GI) tract.
+The upper GI tract includes the mouth, esophagus, stomach, and the first part of the small intestine, called the duodenum.
+In some cases, slow bleeds in the ascending colon of the large intestine, which is located in the lower GI tract, can also result in melena.

-Melena should not be confused with hematochezia, which refers to fresh blood in the stools that leads to maroon or red-colored stools.
-This blood typically comes from the lower GI tract, most often from rectal bleeding, such as hemorrhoids.
+Melena should not be confused with hematochezia, which refers to fresh blood in the stools that leads to maroon or bright red-colored stools.
+This blood typically comes from the lower GI tract, most often from rectal bleeding, such as hemorrhoids or an anal fissure.

-An infographic detailing the causes, signs and symptoms, diagnosis, and treatment of Melena
+An infographic detailing the background, signs and symptoms, diagnosis, and treatment of melena.

 What causes melena?